kvaes/TasmanianTraders-IaC-Network/README.md

 The template files also have an accompanying .tests file that can be picked up by pester for unit/integration testing.
 The tests will include some basic unit testing and will do several test deployments as a kind of smoke test /syntax validation.

 ![Example Build Pester](/Screenshots/Example-Build-pester.png)

+## Tasmanian Traders
+Tasmanian Traders is a [fictional Microsoft company](https://en.wikipedia.org/wiki/List_of_fictional_Microsoft_companies) which I found to be a very cool name.
+It makes me think back towards the Tasmanian Devil in Looney Tunes.
+Here I've "borrowed" the name as a kind of theme for all demos related to Azure.